 – Automation and orchestration (Data Center Automation).

 – Storage management

 – Service Desk

-The size and complexity of HP’s suite is beyond dispute, although this makes it difficult to implement, and also extremely costly.
-For high-complexity eco-systems where NNM, OM, OVPA, OVPI, OVR, BAC, SIP, OVIS, SiteScope, are all requirements HP’s suite is there to ensure that all are integrated.
-On the downside, this requires a lot of consultation and is a challenge for any team in charge of managing this unwieldy behemoth.
+The size and complexity of the HP suite is beyond question.
+This makes it very complex to implement and extremely costly.
+For a complex environment where NNM, OM, OVPA, OVPI, OVR, BAC, SIP, OVIS, SiteScope must be employed, it is necessary for them to integrate with each other.
+This involves many hours of consulting, and represents a challenge for the team in charge of managing that infrastructure.

-Lower cost, the same functions and better scaled; enough reason to try Pandora FMS?
+Lower cost, same features and better scaling.
+Enough to try Pandora FMS?